DammyShittu/DammyShittu/README.md

 - Ask Me About: Music, Movies, Cryptocurrency

-- Current Challenge: "I'm honing my skills in Ruby and Ruby on Rails"
+- Current Challenge: I'm honing my skills in Ruby and Ruby on Rails

 - Work: I'm currently a student at Microverse (an online development school).
 I also perform code reviews for other students 😉